 Postdoctoral fellow Supervisor: The goal of Anthropology’s Postdoctoral Fellow program is to provide support, mentorship, and aid to the Fellow’s career development.
 The supervisor is therefore encouraged to be a different faculty member from the Fellow’s doctoral advisor to aid in research growth and development beyond the PhD if appropriate but can also be the dissertation advisor if appropriate.
 The supervisor meets regularly with the Postdoctoral Fellow to discuss and possibly collaborate on new directions in the Fellow’s research.
 Fellows may also work directly with a faculty member if they wish to learn new skills from that faculty member.
 Supervisor / Fellow arrangements are made by agreement between both parties and the Head.

-Adjunct teaching: A postdoctoral fellow position comes with a 4 course load 0.5 FTE adjunct position in the department.
-The courses taught by the Postdoctoral Fellow may occur in any of the four terms (Fall, Winter, Spring, or Summer) and include either on campus classes or online classes but must be taught according to the requirements for a 0.5 FTE contract.
+Adjunct teaching: A postdoctoral fellow position comes with the appropriate load for a minimum of 0.5 FTE adjunct position in the department (currently 2 classes per term for 0.66 FTE per term).
+The courses taught by the Postdoctoral Fellow may occur in any of the four terms (Fall, Winter, Spring, or Summer) and include on campus classes (when funding is available) but are mostly online classes and must be taught according to the requirements for the appropriate contract.
 On campus classes will typically be funded as course buyouts or be replacements from service releases.
-The Postdoctoral Fellow will also be expected (but not required) to develop an online version of at least one class.
+The Postdoctoral Fellow will also develop additional online versions of existing Anthropology classes.
 Online classes need to be existing and regularized Anthropology classes and the online version must be equivalent to the on campus version and within the Fellow’s expertise.
 Expertise is determined from prior teaching or GTF experience as well as Anthropology core faculty feedback.
 The DUS will be responsible for consulting with the appropriate subfield(s) on class selection.
 Assignment of particular classes will then be made by the Head in consultation with the Executive Committee.

 Budgetary considerations: Each potential position is contingent of availability of departmental funds.
 Funding for these Postdoctoral Fellow positions comes from departmental funds available for hiring adjuncts and consequently fluctuates with such factors as leave savings, buyout funds, and returns from summer session and online classes.
 Where possible and appropriate given the proposed Fellow’s expertise and experience, and in consultation with the faculty receiving the buyout, course buyouts will be first offered to Postdoctoral Fellows.
 Returns from online and summer session classes taught by the Fellow will be used to contribute directly to funding their salary for those courses of their position.